UESTC-LIMITI/VESC/lispBM/lispBM/doc/lbmref.md

 ## About Symbols

-Symbols are very important and central to LispBM and also perhaps a bit different from identifiers/names used in languages such as C, so a short intro on symbols could be good here.
+Symbols are very important and fundamental to LispBM and also perhaps a bit different from identifiers/names used in languages such as C, so a short intro could be good here.

 A symbol can be thought of as a name and can be used to give names to functions or values (variables).
 A symbol can also be treated and